winecg/ppg-human-texture-maker/README.md

 have to edit them yourself using an image editor.

 The C# and JSON files will not be added to the folder automatically, so you will need to move them there yourself.
 Also, if you want to change something in the C# and
 JSON files, you can edit them using a text editor.
+For both the C# and JSON makers, the program will ask you for filenames for the thumbnail images.
+The C# thumbnail will be the in-game icon that you click to select an item to spawn.
+The JSON thumbnail will be the image for your mod on its Steam Workshop page.
+These files don't need to exist at the time of making the mod, but you will need to add files with the same names as the ones you specified in the C# and JSON files before you use your mod.

 Once you're done you can move your folder to the Mods folder in your People Playground local files.
 When you start the game, it will compile the folder you added and you will be able to use your mod.